Sohamms/SPAM-DETECTION/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT Lic

-## Contact

-Developed by Faiz Ansari.
-For more information, visit our [GitHub repository](https://github.com/faizansari45/SMS-Spam-Detection.git) or contact us at ansarifaiz0905@gmail.com.